louisD123/EPL-predictions-using-FM24-attributes/README.md

 1. Primarily meant as a learning experience for building more professional and well-structured data science projects.

-2. From a sports analytics perspective, it also explores an interesting question:
-How predictive are Football Manager (FM24) player attributes compared to real betting market odds?
+2. From a sports analytics perspective, it also explores an interesting question: How predictive are Football Manager (FM24) player attributes ?